 The 2024 call for EGU Conference Series is seeking submissions for the following conference:

 Mary Anning Conferences aim to promote novel and innovative research related to biogeochemical cycles in the Earth system.
 The conferences intend to bring together experienced and early career scientists for an interdisciplinary discussion on all aspects of chemical, physical, and biological processes and their interactions in the atmosphere, cryosphere, hydrosphere, lithosphere and biosphere.
 The conferences are named in honour of Mary Anning (1799–1847), an English palaeontologist and fossil collector.

 Proposals for conferences can be submitted only during the official submission periods.
 All proposals will be considered for approval by the Topical Events Committee.
 Decisions for or against support are based on scientific merit, timeliness, relevance and feasibility of the proposal, and cannot be disputed by the applicant(s).

 Conference applications are currently closed.

-Submission periods are usually from 1.
-June – 15.
-August every year.
+Next submission period will be from 22 April – 14 June 2024.
 Evaluation results are expected to be published within three months after the submission deadline.